 What Is the Average Starting Salary for a Certificate vs. Instructional Design Degree Graduates?

-Typical Salary Range for Degree Graduates: Those completing a master's degree in instructional design often start between $65,000 and $80,000 per year, with some averages reported between $78,000 and $83,800.
+Master's degree graduates often start between $65,000 and $80,000 per year, with some averages reported between $78,000 and $83,800

 Here's What Graduates of Instructional Design Programs Say About Their Degree or Certificate